emqx/emqx-docs/en_US/security/authn/authn.md

 is `quic:default`.

 ::: tip
-When used in URLs, listener ids should be url-encoded: `quic%3Adefault`.
+When used in URLs, listener ids should be URL-encoded: `quic%3Adefault`.
 :::

 #### GET /api/v5/listeners/{listener_id}/authentication

-Get MQTT listener authentication chain.
+Get an MQTT listener authentication chain.

 ```bash
 ## Request